tonethar/IGME-330-Spring-2021/weekly/week-10B-notes.md

   - *data binding* - learning how to utilize "reactive" frameworks like Vue.js

 ## III.
 Today's Topics
-- ***But first, a public service announcement about today's lecture***:
-  - If you took IGME-230 *Web Site Design & Implementation* prior to 2171, you have not seen this material before
-  - If you took IGME-230 in 2171 or 2175, this was *optional* material that you may have seen if you decided to do a Web Service App for Project 2
-  - If you took IGME-230 in 2181 or later, this was required material, therefore much of today's lecture will be review
 - Consuming Web Services in a browser:
   - [Web Apps - Part 10 (IGME-230)](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-10.md) - we will review these IGME-230 notes.
 Here's a question for you - what's the general difference between a *library* like RiTa.js, and a *web service* (such as Giphy)?
   - [Web Service App - Examples & Starters (IGME-230)](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-service-app-starters.md) - this is starter code that demos how to use several web services